 The bars themselves are "two-finger" bars, the traditional Kit Kat size that has since been replaced with "four-finger" bars here in the United States.
 They are a muted spring green color.

 The aroma of Sakura Matcha Kit Kats is less matcha-heavy than the aroma of regular Matcha Kit Kats.
 It's also fairly floral.

 The flavor is a robust balance of sugar (white chocolate and sakura sweetness), spice (white pepper and cinnamon) and green (oak leaves, matcha, and fresh-cut spring flowers).
-Although it's quite sweet, I can safely say it's the most sophisticated Kit Kat I've ever tasted.
+Although it's quite sweet, we can safely say it's the most sophisticated Kit Kat we've ever tasted.

 Sakura Matcha Kit Kats are probably a little avant-garde for your average candy bar consumer, but for adventurous eaters and Kit Kat aficionados, they're a true treat.
 If you love cherry blossom-flavored foods or unusual Japanese Kit Kats (Wasabi Kit Kat, anyone?), Sakura Kit Kats are a must-try.